ANANTH-SWAMY/redis-from-scratch/README.md

 - HEXISTS

 ## Persistence
-Persistence isn't implemented at the moment.
+Persistence is yet to be implemented.